 Effect to be monitored Indicator Target/ Data Source Performance Commentary New development in the County will need to consider how it can minimise the impact on the environment.
 Policies VOE 7 & 8 permits new local waste management sites / facilities and so those numbers should be monitored.
-Household, construction and demolition and industrial waste production (tonnage) Reduction in waste to at least 10% of 1998 figure by 2010 By 2020 waste arising per person should be less than 300 kg per annum; Source: Municipal Waste Management Strategy for Denbighshire County Council, February 2005 GREEN Recycling rates met the 2019/2020 - national target and currently sit at 64.8 % in 2021.
-The next target is 70% by 2025.
+Household, construction and demolition and industrial waste production (tonnage) Reduction in waste to at least 10% of 1998 figure by 2010 By 2020 waste arising per person should be less than 300 kg per annum; Source: Municipal Waste Management Strategy for Denbighshire County Council, February 2005 Green Recycling rates met the 2019/2020 national target and currently sit at 64.8 % in 2022 The next target is 70% by 2025.
+A Local Authority Waste Transfer Station at Colomendy Industrial Estate was approved in 2020 and is currently under construction.
+The site will sort, and bail separately collected recyclable waste, further helping to meet national targets.
 New development in the County will need to consider how it can minimise the impact on the environment.
-Policies VOE 7 & 8 permits new local waste management sites / facilities and so those numbers should be monitored. % of household, construction and demolition and industrial waste recycled By 2009/10 achieve at least 40% recycling/composting, with a minimum of 15% composting and 15% recycling Source: Municipal Waste Management Strategy for Denbighshire County Council, February 2005 GREEN The target for 2009/10 was met across Wales (Source: Municipal Sector Plan).
+Policies VOE 7 & 8 permits new local waste management sites / facilities and so those numbers should be monitored. % of household, construction and demolition and industrial waste recycled By 2009/10 achieve at least 40% recycling/composting, with a minimum of 15% composting and 15% recycling Source: Municipal Waste Management Strategy for Denbighshire County Council, February 2005 Green The target for 2009/10 was met across Wales (Source: Municipal Sector Plan).